kstppd/vlsvrs/README.md

 which is handy for training neural nets.
 And it can just read all you need with a simple call.
 And it is not python!

+This package is written in rust, so you will need [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ## C Bindings

 Toinstall the C bindings system-wide (headers and `vlsvrs` library):